-**If you’re new here and wondering why you should switch to a green beauty routine, make sure to check out #2 below!
-For more background on body care products my friend Erin wrote a great post on products that are free of harmful chemicals.
+So you’re curious about “Green Beauty?”
+Good news, I am going to lay it all out in simple terms for you so you can start making the switch today!
+If you’re new to this whole “green beauty” world and why you should even make the switch, be sure to check out #2 below but for more background, my friend Erin wrote a great post on products that are free of harmful chemicals.

 I’ve been out of school for over 10 years now and the non-toxic makeup world has come so far since then.
 Now, you can find amazing makeup products in every color under the sun – many of them even good for your skin.

 Yes, green beauty products do tend to be pricier.
 Eventually, I am going to work on a post just focusing on green beauty products you can find at the drug-store or that are budget friendly.
 However, I think the highest quality stuff will still tend to be more expensive though because of the ingredients they use.
 I’m OK with this though if it doesn’t mean I need extra skin care products to fix problems created by makeup.

 The process of switching over can also be daunting.
 That’s why I broke it down for you step-by-step on how to switch to a green makeup beauty routine.
 Ready?